J-Spade/monstars/bang/README.md

 **bang** for Linux is a Pluggable Authentication Modules (PAM) module that sends intercepted logon credentials from the PAM authentication stack to an HTTPS endpoint.

 **TODO:**
-* app wheel builder script
+* implement PAM module
 * automated uninstallers (without reboot, if possible)
-* implement PAM module

 ## Building